vladislav-erokhin/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Steps to run

 1. Download the data for the project and unzip it in the R working directory.
+So working directory sould contain a directory ```UCI HAR Dataset```.
 2. Put ```run_analysis.R``` in the R working directory.
 3. Run ```source("run_analysis.R")```.
 4. The result is ```tidy.txt``` in your working directory.